dawiidio/haper/README.md

 gets output data from previous to its input, so final data might be composed from many chained interceptors

+Interceptor url may contains interpolation placeholders which starts with ":", for example:
+`/user/:id/profile` will be matched with `/user/1/profile`

 Examples:

 1. Add authorization header to all `POST` requests